mahfuzkamalsohan/reddit-reviews/README.md

 - The data is visualized using the libraries [matplotlib](https://matplotlib.org) and [seaborn](https://seaborn.pydata.org).

 ## Get Started
 Get your own Reddit application ID and secret from Reddit.
 More on that [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).
-Then, plug in the token at the top of project.py.
+Then, plug in the tokens at the top of reddit_reviews.py.

 1. Clone this reposity and install dependencies:
 ```sh